fwinkelbauer/Bumpy/README.md

 **Note:** The content of the `?<version>` group has to match the form`\d+(\.\d+)*` (meaning `1`, `1.0`, `1.0.0`, `1.0.0.0` and so on) as this is the only format that is currently supported by Bumpy.

+Type `bumpy -c` to create a new configuration file.
+This file contains additional information about configuration possibilities (e.g. how to change the read/write encoding).

 ## Trivia

 - The name Bumpy is loosely based on the phrase "to bump something up" instead of the original meaning of the word (e.g. "a bumpy road")